 You get paid weekly with Lyft via direct deposit.

-Should You Drive for Uber, Lyft, or Both?
+Should You Drive with Uber, Lyft, or Both?

-The onboarding process for Uber and Lyft is similar.
-Each company has its own unique culture, but it’s not like comparing apples to oranges.
+The activation process for Uber and Lyft is similar.
+Each company is unique, but it’s not like comparing apples to oranges.

-To help make your decision easier, here’s a brief summary of each service.
+To help make your decision easier, here’s a brief summary of each company.

-Since riders are going to choose the option with the best price and the shortest wait time, you should consider joining both Uber and Lyft.
-Driving for both lets you maximize your potential income.
+Since riders are going to choose the option with the best price and the shortest wait time, you should consider driving with both Uber and Lyft.
+Driving for both can help you maximize your potential earnings.

-Driving for Lyft or Uber has many benefits.
-You get to name your hours and earn more than other side hustles.
+Driving with Lyft or Uber has many perks.
+You get to make your own schedule and potentially earn more than other side hustles.
 At the same time, this flexibility can make it hard to develop a routine.
-The sooner you learn the ropes, the more money you can make.

 Use this time to ask the driver about their experience and advice.
 Some of the questions you might ask include: